LDSSA/batch-students/README.md

 Everything else you need to know should be [on our wiki](https://ldssa.github.io/wiki/).

+If you never studied basic statistics or need a refresher, take a look at [this repo](https://github.com/RoberVega/EDIT-DSBA-QSAM)  prepared by our instructor Roberto Álvarez.

 ## 0. Important dates and info

 ### 0.1 LDSSA schedule